Comfort food CAN be healthy - this recipe proves it!

 Some people prefer thinner stews, while others love their stew as thick as possible.
 This recipe does turn out on the thinner side, but you have a few choices to thicken it up.
 You can always use half the amount of liquid, knowing that you can always add more later if you need.
 Or, you could cook the recipe as-is and thicken it after it’s finished cooking with a cornstarch slurry.
 Alternatively, adding a few tablespoons of tomato paste will thicken the stew while adding a deep, enriching flavor.

-- 3 large carrots, sliced into thick rounds
+- 3 carrots large, sliced into thick rounds

-- 2 medium potatoes of any variety, peeled and cut into bite-sized pieces
+- 2 potatoes of any variety medium, peeled and cut into bite-sized pieces

 - 1 bay leaf